Featured

 Booking a Session

 Grow Therapy’s booking process doesn’t take long.
-After getting your curated list of therapists, you can click on your chosen one and book an appointment within the next two or three days in many cases — some specialties or providers may have longer waiting times.
+After getting your curated list of therapists, you can click on your choice and book an appointment within the next two or three days in many cases.
+Some specialties or providers may have longer waiting times.
 Before finalizing your appointment, you’ll enter your insurance, payment, and standard identity information.

 BetterHelp’s process matches you with a therapist rather than letting you choose your own.
 It can take anywhere from 15 to 20 minutes to get through the survey process, and the final matching may take a few hours to several days.
 However, the BetterHelp membership doesn’t start until you’ve made your first appointment.